sskoul/sskoul.github.io/_pages/about.md

 Research
 ======

 My research lies at the intersection of game theory, machine learning, and optimization.
 A big part of my research couples ideas of the above fields to understand dynamics in crucial settings such as markets, blockchain systems, and AI training (see, for example, [<em>our work</em>](https://sskoul.github.io/files/EIP.pdf) on Ethereum transaction fees).
-More recently, I have been developing efficient optimization methods for machine learning and exploring the application of deep learning to combinatorial optimization problems (see for example [<em>our work</em>](https://sskoul.github.io/files/MIS.pdf)).
+More recently, I have been developing efficient optimization methods for machine learning and exploring the application of deep learning to combinatorial optimization problems.

 Awards